 With a new piercing, there are going to be some new but natural changes around this sensitive area of skin.
 You are going to experience normal things like sensitivity or even bleeding from the piercing.
 Be aware of any signs of something amiss in the healing process.

 A new piercing will typically be tender to the touch.
-Because it is a wound, it is going to be particularly sensitive.
+As it is a wound, it is going to be particularly sensitive.
 There is also likely to be some swelling and even some bruising localized to the area.
 During the healing process, there may be some plasma or general discharge emitted from the area.
 This is called lymph.

 Piercings take anywhere from eight weeks to one year to heal fully.
 Depending on where the piercing is, be aware of how long it is going to take.
 For example, a cartilage piercing can take three to five months to heal, while a navel piercing can take eight months to a year.

 If your piercing is not healing right, there are signs to look out for.
 It will likely be swollen around the pierced area.
 It is also going to be red and very tender, more so than normal.
-There will also likely be signs of pus that is yellow or green, and possibly some bleeding.
+There will also likely be signs of pus that is yellow or green and possibly some bleeding.

 Types of Piercings to Care For